torvalds/linux/Documentation/admin-guide/bcache.rst

 This is the git repository of bcache-tools: https://git.kernel.org/pub/scm/linux/kernel/git/colyli/bcache-tools.git/

-The latest bcache kernel code can be found from mainline Linux kernel: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/
+The latest bcache kernel code can be found from mainline GNU/Linux kernel: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/

 It's designed around the performance characteristics of SSDs - it only allocates